Our Team

 Martha Carcamo joined AbilityPath in December 2014 and oversees the supervision of the Help Me Grow Care Coordinators.
 She is bilingual in Spanish and brings over 15 years of experience working directly with children birth through five, and their families.
 Prior to joining Help Me Grow, Martha worked in home and center base settings with the Institute for Human and Social Development in San Mateo County.
 She is passionate about serving her community and partnering with families so they can feel empowered to advocate on behalf of their child.

-Vivian Galdamez Bilingual Care Coordinator
+Vivian Galdamez Jr. Lead Bi-Lingual Care Coordinator

 Vivian joined AbilityPath in April 2021 as a Bilingual Care Coordinator.
 She attended Cañada College where she received her AS in Human Services.
 Vivian has more than 5 years working with families and children ages 0-5 in San Mateo County.
 She formerly worked as a Family Engagement Coordinator at a non-profit childcare center where she worked with families going through hardships like homelessness, and low-income.
 Originally raised in Orange County, the peninsula has been her home since 2009.
 Vivian enjoys taking her 7-month-old puppy out for walks with her fiancé.
 She loves to travel, be a foodie, go hiking, and spend time with her sister.